 Preheat oven to 350 degrees Fahrenheit.

-Combine butter, sugar, vanilla and eggs until creamed together.
+Combine butter, granulated sugar, vanilla and eggs until creamed together in a large bowl.

-Add the flour, baking soda, and salt and mix halfway, followed by the chocolate chips.
+Add the dry ingredients- flour, baking soda, and salt and mix halfway, followed by the chocolate chips.

 Mix until combined.

-Roll the dough into 2 inch sized balls, and place on a baking sheet at at least 2 inches apart.
+Roll the dough into 2 inch sized balls, and place the cookie dough balls on a baking sheet at least 2 inches apart.

 Bake at 350 degrees Fahrenheit oven for 8-10 minutes, until edges are set and centers are soft.

 Cool the cookies on a cooling rack or plate.

 You can store the chocolate chip cookies without brown sugar on a plate, covered with plastic wrap for up to five days.